Discontinuous groups in positive characteristic and automorphisms of Mumford curves: 2. Structure of

 \vv

 From now on, we will assume that $r=0$ and give a description of the map $\pi$ by looking at its analytic reduction.

 \vv

 (2.1) {\sl The Bruhat-Tits tree.} \ \ By taking a finite extension of $k$ if necessary, we can assume that all fixed points of $N$ acting on ${\bf P}^1_k$ are $k$-valued ({\sl cf.} \cite{Gerritzen:80}, I.3.3.2).
-Let $\cal O$ be the ring of integers of $k$ and $\varpi$ a uniformizer of $k$.
 Let $\T$ denote the Bruhat-Tits tree of $PGL(2,k)$ ({\sl i.e.,} its vertices are similarity classes $\Lambda$ of rank two $\cal O$-lattices in $k^2$, and two vertices are connected by an edge if the corresponding quotient module has length one -- {\sl see} Serre \cite{Serre:80}, Gerritzen \& van der Put \cite{Gerritzen:80}).
-It is a regular tree in which the edges emanating from a given vertex are in one-one correspondence with ${\bf P}^1(\bar{k})$, where $\bar{k}$ is the residue field of $k$. $\T$ admits a left action by $PGL(2,k)$, and hence also by any subgroup $G \subseteq N$; by our assumption on the fixed points, $G$ acts without inversions on $\T$.
+It is a regular tree in which the edges emanating from a given vertex are in one-one correspondence with ${\bf P}^1(\bar{k})$, where $\bar{k}$ is the residue field of $k$.
+The tree $\T$ admits a left action by $PGL(2,k)$, and hence also by any subgroup $G \subseteq N$; by our assumption on the fixed points, $G$ acts without inversions on $\T$.

 \vv